LimingGao/ROS_Training/README.md

  Workspace, packages strutures, see lab 01 document Create a Workspace and package.
  Install package from ROS.
- Clone and complie source code package from git.
+ Clone and complie source code package from git.(using packprofile to refresh hte path)
 ### ROS communication
  Master, Node, Topic, Message,Servers, see lab 01 document commonly used command for topics and node.